 Why do parts of WA have different Queen’s Birthday dates?

-Queen’s Birthday is held on differing dates in some local Government districts.
+Queen’s Birthday is held on different dates in some Local Government districts.
 This is to coincide with a significant historical date or regional event.

 WA public holidays timing

 With the lowest holiday count in the nation, Western Australians have it tougher than most.
 Between ANZAC Day and Christmas Day, WA gets only two long weekends, through the winter period, when some of the more pleasant weather and school holidays occur.

 Visiting WA, especially Perth, is not as restrictive as some other states and territories.
 Particularly in tourist and eating areas, a good selection of food and drink should be available on public holidays.